137MHz QFH Antenna for NOAA/Meteor Satellites

 I haven’t gone into too much detail regarding actually receiving and decoding pictures here as this is already well documented on the internet.
 I recommend downloading a program called WXtoIMG, the full version of which is now free.
 This can automatically track and receive the weather satellites, and can also add colour to what would normally be a monochrome picture.
 You can also add country boundary lines to really identify the area which you have received.

-The price of an antenna is currently £85 (price correct December, 2024) excluding shipping.
+The price of an antenna is currently £90 (price correct October, 2025) excluding shipping.
 Please use the contact webform below to place a provisional order.
 Once I have all your details I will send you a firm quotation for the full price, including shipping costs to your address.
 If you prefer, you can just send an email to joe@ft8.co.uk.
 Please remember to include your full postal address so we can work out the shipping cost.

 Because of occasional difficulties when attempting to reply to a Gmail address, please also include a telephone or mobile contact number in case I can’t reach you by email.